-Two years ago, data from the International Renewable Energy Agency has shown that the amount of renewable energy generated worldwide has doubled in only a decade.
-These figures point to yet unseen adoption of solar, wind, hydro and other emission-free energy resources by the world’s largest economies.
+Two years ago, data from the International Renewable Energy Agency showed that the amount of renewable energy generated worldwide has doubled in only a decade.
+These figures point to the yet unseen adoption of solar, wind, hydro, and other emission-free energy resources by the world’s largest economies.

 With the US and China supporting the largest clean power portfolios, Brazil, Germany, Canada, and India are close behind.
 According to the Agency’s director-general Adnan Amin, this surge in renewable energy not only contributes to global carbon-free